Skip to Content

 An orthoptist is an eye muscle specialist who works under the supervision of an ophthalmologist.
 The orthoptist is responsible for the evaluation of vision and ocular alignment using specialized examination techniques.
 The orthoptist actively participates in the diagnosis and non-surgical treatment of patients with decreased vision and misaligned eyes.

-Students interested in a career in orthoptics must have completed a baccalaureate degree in an accredited college or university.
-An undergraduate major in science is preferred including exposure to the following areas of study: biology, physical science, anatomy, mathematics, physiology, child development, psychology.
+Students interested in a career in orthoptics must have earned a baccalaureate degree from an accredited college or university.
+An undergraduate major in science is preferred including exposure to the following areas of study: biology, physiology, anatomy, mathematics, basic physics, child development, psychology.
+A minimum GPA of 3.2 is preferred.
+Completion of the GRE is not required for application.

 The U.S. Department of Education established new regulations designed to ensure that vocational programs prepare their students for gainful employment.

 Orthoptics at the University of Iowa is offered as a zero credit hour course: as such, there is no tuition fee.
 Students are required to register with the University of Iowa at the beginning of each semester and a registration fee is charged.
 Fees are determined by the university and tend to increase each year.
 This allows the student University privileges which include use of the library and other resource facilities, financial aid, health insurance and student discounts.
-Students are eligible for a small scholarship through JCAHPO.
-They are also eligible for a low interest student loan specifically available for orthoptic students called the Costenbader Loan.
-Information on this loan can be found on the AACO website.
+Students are eligible for a small scholarship through JCAHPO to help with board examination fees.
 Many students also apply for federal financial aid and loans through the University of Iowa.
-Contact Iowa’s Office of Financial Aid for more information.
+Contact UI’s Office of Financial Aid for more information.

 Each student shall be required to complete at least one research project under the supervision of a staff orthoptist during his/her training period.
 This project will be presented at the ophthalmology departmental research day as well as at the Midwest Regional Orthoptic meeting (funding permitting).